DONTSTOPLOVINGMEBABY/odin-recipes/README.md

 # odin-recipes

-This is a simple mock-webpage that's suppose to mimick a simple recipe website.
+This is a simple mock-webpage that's suppose to mimick a simple recipe website for the Odin Project.